Blake Bell: 2015

-Bell was selected by the San Francisco 49ers in the fourth round (117th overall) of the 2015 NFL Draft.
+Bell was selected by the San Francisco 49ers in the fourth round (117th overall) of the 2015 NFL draft.
 He was the fifth tight end chosen in 2015.
 On May 11, 2015, the 49ers signed him to a four-year, $2.78 million contract that includes a signing bonus of $505,132.

 Throughout training camp, Bell faced stiff competition for a roster spot against Vance McDonald, Garrett Celek, Xavier Grimble, Derek Carrier, Asante Cleveland, and Rory Anderson.
 Head coach Jim Tomsula named him the fourth tight end on the depth chart to begin his rookie season, behind Vernon Davis, Vance McDonald, and Garrett Celek.

-He made his professional regular season debut in the San Francisco 49ers' season-opening 20-3 victory over the Minnesota Vikings.
-The following week, he made his first career reception off a four-yard pass by quarterback Colin Kaepernick during the third quarter of a 43-18 loss to the Pittsburgh Steelers.
+He made his professional regular season debut in the 49ers' season-opening 20–3 victory over the Minnesota Vikings.
+The following week, he made his first career reception off a four-yard pass by quarterback Colin Kaepernick during the third quarter of a 43–18 loss to the Pittsburgh Steelers.

-On October 11, 2015, he earned his first career start after Vernon Davis was inactive due to a knee injury.
-Bell finished the 30-27 loss at the New York Giants with one reception for six yards.
-He was a healthy scratch in Weeks 7-8.
-On November 29, 2015, Bell caught three passes for a season-high 67 yards during a 19-13 loss to the Arizona Cardinals.
+On October 11, 2015, he earned his first career start after Davis was inactive due to a knee injury.
+Bell finished the 30–27 loss at the New York Giants with one reception for six yards.
+He was a healthy scratch in Weeks 7–8.
+On November 29, 2015, Bell caught three passes for a season-high 67 yards during a 19–13 loss to the Arizona Cardinals.
 He saw increased snaps in the Cardinals game after Garrett Celek left the game due to an ankle injury.

-The next week, he had a season-high four receptions for 43 yards during a 24-14 loss to the Cincinnati Bengals.
+The next week, he had a season-high four receptions for 43 yards during a 24–14 loss to the Cincinnati Bengals.
 He finished his only season under offensive coordinator Geep Chryst with a total of 15 receptions for 186 receiving yards.